-All performances are sold out, but the wait list is a great option.
+All performances of Linda are sold out, but the wait list is a great option.
 Click below to learn more and sign up.

 By Penelope Skinner, directed by Robin Witt

 Linda Wilde is a titan – an award-winning executive at Swan Beauty Corporation with another brilliant new ad campaign up her sleeve.
 In the wake of her success, Linda’s husband, daughter, and a new generation of emerging leaders are following their dreams, but her immaculately curated work-life balance hasn’t prepared her for the battle for visibility in a world focused on everlasting youth.
 Olivier Award nominee Penelope Skinner’s Linda is a searingly funny portrait of a woman on the front lines of the fight for relevance.

 This work was supported, in part, by funds provided by the University of North Carolina at Charlotte.